Gavin867/The_Budget_Balancer/README.md

 1. Install MongoDB Atlas and Robo 3T workbench using the directions outlined in the '[mongoDB Documentation](https://docs.mongodb.com/manual/installation/)' and '[Robo 3T Documentation](https://robomongo.org/)'.
 2. Clone the repository to your computer.
 3. Connect the repository to your Robo 3T.
-4. Open a new terminal instance in the Git SWOL Tracker code file and run "npm i" to install the npm packages needed to run the program.
+4. Open a new terminal instance in the Budget Balancer code file and run "npm i" to install the npm packages needed to run the program.
 5. In the Budget Balancer file code terminal, type "node server" and hit ENTER.
 6. Copy and paste http://localhost:3000/ into your browser and the application is now running.